There's nothing as good as homemade tortilla chips from scratch.

 Bake until the tortillas begin to brown and then turn over and brown the other side.
 Grab the salsa and pico and DIG IN.

 For dessert chips - When you bring flour tortillas out of the oven or pan, brush with butter and sprinkle with cinnamon and sugar.
-Delightful.
+So good!

 This homemade lime tortilla chip recipe is from Alton Brown.